Governance

 Board of Directors Biographies

-Jason Akers, Treasurer
+Jason Akers, Immediate Past President

 Jason Akers is a Partner in the New Orleans office of Foley & Judell, L.L.P., where he rep- resents local government entities in debt financing and economic development projects.
 A NABL member since 2001, Jason has served as Chairman of NABL’s Education Committee and was the 2013 Chairman of NABL’s Fundamentals of Municipal Bond Law Seminar.
 In addition to his participation in NABL, he regularly lectures on bond-related topics to various trade groups in Louisiana.
 Jason is also a member of the Board of Trustees of the University of the South (Sewanee) and the Board of Directors of Friends of First, an